DeEscalWild: A Real-World Benchmark for Automated De-Escalation Training with SLMs: Introduction

 \section{Introduction}

 Effective de-escalation is a cornerstone of modern policing, directly influencing officer safety, subject welfare, and public trust.
-While the ability to navigate volatile encounters is a critical skill, traditional training paradigms—such as static role-playing or branching video scenarios—suffer from inherent limitations in scalability, consistency, and realism.
+While the ability to navigate volatile encounters is a critical skill, traditional training paradigms, including static role-playing and branching video scenarios, suffer from inherent limitations in scalability, consistency, and realism.

 Recent advances in Large Language Models (LLMs) offer a promising avenue for creating dynamic, open-ended training simulations.
-However, the computational footprint of state-of-the-art LLMs renders them impractical for deployment on the lightweight, portable hardware (e.g., standalone VR headsets or mobile edge devices) required for immersive field training.
-To achieve real-time latency without tethered compute, the industry must pivot toward Small Language Models (SLMs).
+However, the computational footprint of state-of-the-art LLMs renders them impractical for deployment on the lightweight, portable hardware required for immersive field training, such as standalone VR headsets or mobile edge devices.
+To achieve real-time latency without tethered compute, the field must pivot toward Small Language Models (SLMs).
 Yet, while SLMs offer inference efficiency, they lack the broad reasoning capabilities of their larger counterparts and require extensive fine-tuning to perform reliably in high-stakes contexts.
-This creates a critical deadlock: the need for specialized SLMs for de-escalation is urgent, but high-quality, domain-specific training data for this task is virtually non-existent.
-Figure~\ref{fig:de_escalation_pipeline} illustrates how a specialized SLM core can be integrated to drive a low-latency, closed-loop de-escalation training system.
+This creates a critical gap: the need for specialized SLMs for de-escalation is urgent, but high-quality, domain-specific training data for this task is virtually non-existent.

 Current computational approaches have yet to fully resolve these constraints.
-Exploratory studies, such as \cite{ANAND2024EXP}, assess off-the-shelf models like ChatGPT, finding that while general-purpose LLMs can simulate basic empathetic exchanges, they remain constrained by the latency and connectivity requirements of API-based architectures.
+Exploratory studies such as \cite{ANAND2024EXP} assess off-the-shelf models like ChatGPT, finding that while general-purpose LLMs can simulate basic empathetic exchanges, they remain constrained by the latency and connectivity requirements of API-based architectures.
 Furthermore, reliance on closed-source commercial models precludes the domain-specific fine-tuning necessary to capture the nuance of tactical communication.
-Similarly, prototypes like the \textit{Adaptive De-escalation Trainer} \cite{sridhar2025adaptive} demonstrate semantic capability but fail to meet operational constraints; with reported latencies exceeding 4 seconds and a reliance on server-grade compute, such systems are ill-suited for the split-second decision-making required in the field.
+Similarly, prototypes such as the \textit{Adaptive De-escalation Trainer} \cite{sridhar2025adaptive} demonstrate semantic capability but fail to meet operational constraints.
+With reported latencies exceeding 4 seconds and a reliance on server-grade compute, such systems are ill-suited for the split-second decision-making required in the field.